Table of Contents

 game.AddSceneRenderer(new MyCustomSceneRenderer());

-var entity = game.Create3DPrimitive(PrimitiveModelType.Capsule);
+var capsule = game.Create3DPrimitive(PrimitiveModelType.Capsule);

-entity.Transform.Position = new Vector3(0, 8, 0);
+capsule.Transform.Position = new Vector3(0, 8, 0);

-entity.Transform.Rotation = Quaternion.RotationZ(MathUtil.DegreesToRadians(2));
+capsule.Transform.Rotation = Quaternion.RotationZ(MathUtil.DegreesToRadians(2));

 // Get the body component

-body = entity.Get<BodyComponent>();
+body = capsule.Get<BodyComponent>();

-// Example 2: Adds a custom startup script to the entity, which draws specific text
+// Example 3: Adds a custom startup script to the entity, which draws specific text using SpriteBatch when the game is running.

-entity.Add(new SpriteBatchRendererScript());
+capsule.Add(new SpriteBatchRendererScript());

 // Assigns the entity to the root scene to ensure it is rendered and updated.

-entity.Scene = scene;
+capsule.Scene = scene;

 }